Innovating Creative Technology Through Research & Partnership

 Wils

-A genuine AI expert, Arnoud merges his love of linguistics with technology through code.
-Cleaning, analyzing, and visualizing datasets are Arnoud's bread-and-butter, which he uses in his pursuit of harnessing large language models to explore and analyze unstructured data in a structured way.
+Arnoud merges linguistics with artificial intelligence, specializing in harnessing large language models to explore and analyze unstructured data in structured ways.

 Did you know?